This is the first real decision in home espresso, and most buying guides don't explain it well.

 The Downsides

 Learning curve: It takes time to dial in.
 Your first shots will probably be bad.
 Many beginners give up within the first month because they can't figure out why their shots taste sour or bitter.
+Dialing in grind size alone requires patience and some understanding of extraction theory.

 More time: A semi-automatic requires engagement every morning.
 On rushed days, this is a friction point.